-Step 1: Helping you determine your budget
+Help you determine your budget

 A buyer’s agent’s first goal should be to help you determine your budget.
 If you are planning on using a mortgage to finance the purchase of your new home, your buyer’s agent should introduce you to a trusted lender who will pre-approve you for financing.